keisukeirie/Amazon_review_helpfulness_prediction/README.md

 **Can Machine learning model learn characteristics of good customer reviews and predict helpfulness of reviews?**

 To answer this question, I used Amazon review dataset from [Julian McAuley's website](http://jmcauley.ucsd.edu/data/amazon/links.html)
-and created a XGboost binary classifier prediction model.
+and built a xgboost ensemble method model that identify each review as highly helpful review or not helpful review.

-2 label classes for my model:
+The definition of 2 label classes:
-Highly helpful reviews = reviews with more than 75% of total votes were positive (positive = voted as helpful review)
-not helpful reviews = reviews with less than 75% of total votes were positive
+Highly helpful reviews = Amazon reviews with more than 75% of votes being positive (= helpful) not helpful reviews = Amazon reviews with less than 75% of votes being positive

 **With high prediction accuracy, I can determine helpful reviews regardless of user votes on Amazon.**